JULY TO SEPTEMBER

 A return to north of the DMZ next with Stars Between the Sun and Moon by Lucia Jang.
 I finished it the evening of August 25 with tears in my eyes.
 Inconceivable that all she experiences was experienced not all that far from where I’m sitting right now.
 To be honest, I found the chapters about her early life and childhood a little boring; however, the latter chapters about her adult life were amongst the most heartbreaking pages I have ever read, and I have read a lot about North Korea of late.
 It is also a tale of immense courage and determination amidst an almost impossible struggle to survive.
 It’s one of those books that deserves to be read.
 It’s astounding that some need reminding what kind of regime exists north of the DMZ.
 This book is such a reminder, but I doubt that those that need reminding will bother.

 I needed something lighter after that vicarious escape from North Korea.
 I decided to let my love of film scores and John Williams dictate my next book which wasn’t on my initial list of summer books to read.
 Steven Spielberg is currently filming Ready Player One, an adaption of Ernest Cline’s book of the same name, in Birmingham.
 Despite a March 2018 release, John Williams is set to begin work on the film this coming November.
 John Williams scoring a book adaption is really all the motivation I need to pick up the source material, and that’s exactly what just happened.
 I began it about an hour ago in a coffee shop the morning of August 26, 2016.
 I have a busy week ahead, so I’ll just aim for a little progress each day.
 Half way through on my second day of reading.
 I’m enjoying this one.
 And what a sweet love letter to the 80s it is.
 I finished it at the gym on the afternoon of August 29.
 I can’t wait to see – hear rather – what Williams comes up with!
+Update: Alan Silvestri will score the film.

 Soon after finishing the above, I came across an about 25 underrated Doctor Who episodes and was intrigued enough by the plot of “The Ark” to start its novelization.
 It’s nice to read something light, silly, and short in between more serious, longer works.
-Plus, a short kids book increases my reading average 😉 And it included a dictatorship.
+Plus, a short kids book increases my reading average 😉 Also, it included a dictatorship.
 I just can’t avoid cults.
 I finished it in my office on Friday, September 2.

 A return to Ender’s universe with Orson Scott Card’s The Swarm: Volume One of the Second Formic War, the first of a new prequel trilogy.
 I finished it around 1 a.m. on the morning of Wednesday, September 7.
 Nothing beats a good alien invasion story.
 I only wish I had waited until the remaining books in the trilogy were released.